Pasupathi-Rajamanickam/chrome-response-override/README.md

 How This works: This devtools extension add network break point and listen to URL contains the user input Make API Client call and get response.
 Do Find and Replace on top of response.
 Serve the replaced response.

 Project space: https://github.com/Pasupathi-Rajamanickam/chrome-response-override

+## Contribution
+PR/Issues are welcome.
+Please refer <a href="https://github.com/Pasupathi-Rajamanickam/chrome-response-override/projects">Project space</a> to see if we have any ToDo items.